Underground Animals Name With Images and Scientific Names in English

 Burrowing owls are small, ground-dwelling birds that dig their own burrows for nesting and shelter.
 They are found in open grasslands and deserts of North and South America.
 These birds primarily feed on insects, small mammals, and reptiles, helping to keep pest populations in check.
 Despite their important role in pest control, burrowing owls are threatened by habitat loss and urban development.

-Also Read: Funky Animal Names With Images and Scientific Names in English
+Also Read: Animal Name Starting With C With Images and Scientific Names in English

 5. Gopher Tortoise (Gopherus polyphemus)